imajus/filo-data-broker/README.md

 ## ⚙️ Quick Start (For Hackathon Demo)

-1. **Provider:**
+### Provider

-   a.
-Prepare your CSV file with public/private data columns or choose one of the sample datasets in `cli/sample` folder.
+1. Prepare your CSV file with public/private data columns or choose one of the sample datasets in `cli/sample` folder.
-   b.
-Get private key from EOA with some USDFC tokens on Filecoin Calibration network
+1. Get private key from EOA with some USDFC & FIL tokens on Filecoin Calibration network
-   c. (optional) Run `npx fdb-cli balance` to check yout balance
+1. (optional) Run `npx fdb-cli balance` to check yout balance
-   d.
-Run `npx fdb-cli setup` to do the initial FWS setup
+1. Run `npx fdb-cli setup` to do the initial FWS setup
-   e.
-Run `npx fdb-cli import` to share the dataset:
+1. Run `npx fdb-cli import` to share the dataset:

-   - Enter name & descriptio
+   - Enter name & description
+   - Set dataset price in USDFC token (e.g. `0.1`)
    - Select private columns

-   - Set dataset price in USDFC token (e.g. `0.1`)
-   - The tool will split CSV to public/private chunks and upload them to Filecoin, register the dataset in FDBRegistry
+1. The tool will split CSV to public/private chunks and upload them to Filecoin

-2. **Consumer:**
+1. The tool will register the dataset in FDBRegistry

+### Consumer

-   a.
-Integrate MCP server with EOA private key to discover datasets to any LLM application, e.g. Claude Desktop (see detailed instruction [here](./mcp/README.md))
+1. Integrate MCP server with EOA private key to discover datasets to any LLM application, e.g. Claude Desktop.

-   b.
-Provide private key from EOA with some USDFC tokens for NFT purchases
+   > Note: You must provide private key from EOA with some USDFC tokens for NFT purchases

-   c.
-Query public data freely; MCP auto-purchases NFT for private data access
+1. Query public data freely; MCP auto-purchases NFT for private data access
-   d.
-MCP downloads and merges CSV files for complete dataset querying
+1. MCP downloads and merges CSV files for complete dataset querying

 ---